ZupIT/beagle-docs/content/en/ios/beagle-helpers/beagle-scaffold.md

 }
 ```

-**Step 3:** Run your project, and you should see a sample screen with all Beagle components on your simulator.
+**Step 3:** Run your project, and you should see a sample screen with all Beagle components on the simulator.

 ### Customization
 <hr>